Campaign of the Month: October 2017

 In the Modern Nights, the powerful Toreador is perhaps the most well-known of the Crescent City’s ancillae.
 And, with the possible exception of Vidal’s errant Scourge Caitlin Meadows, who is nearly all-rampage at this point, Donovan also claims the unofficial title of the city’s most feared ancilla.
 As Sheriff, Donovan is responsible for the night-to-night maintenance and enforcement of the laws of Vidal’s domain.
 He investigates matters on behalf of the Prince, and regularly questions Kindred residents about both their own activities and the activities of those they know.

 Unlike his counterpart at Elysium, Gus Elgin, Donovan makes sure his presence is nigh ubiquitous in and around the hallowed halls of power.
 His commanding mien draws immediate attention from new arrivals, and even social veterans find it difficult not to pause in their conversations (even if ever-so-briefly) as he passes by.
-The impression many have of Donovan is that he likes to think of himself as a knight of the realm; a Templar to Vidal’s Archbishop.
-His actual reputation, however, more accurately likens him to a judge-inquisitor—a cunning zealot who uses guilt, guile and the threat of force more often than force itself to intimidate or otherwise humble into acquiescence those whom he interrogates.
+The impression many have of Donovan is that he likes to think of himself as a knight of the realm; a templar to Vidal’s archbishop.
+His actual reputation, however, more accurately likens him to a judge-inquisitor—a cunning zealot who uses guilt, guile and the threat of force more often than force itself (when circumstance does not force his hand) to intimidate or otherwise humble into acquiescence those whom he interrogates.
 Indeed, more than one shaken neonate has opted to abandon New Orleans entirely following a simple “dialogue” with the city’s Sanctified Sheriff.

 What is perhaps more intimidating is Donovan’s most recent activity.
 As Vidal increasingly withdraws from nightly affairs, Donovan takes a more and more stern (and often direct) approach to his “duties.”
 He seems to have been instructed, either by Maldonato or by Vidal himself, to be more proactive in the furtherance of his position.
 What is clear to all is that Donovan far less frequently feels the need to bring an offending Kindred before the Prince directly.
 It is almost as though he has been given carte blanche with respect to his responsibilities, so long as he does not unduly “bother” the Prince with the details thereof or otherwise jeopardize the Prince’s standing among his subjects.
 And many fear that, where once was a cunning judge, now stands a judge, jury and executioner.